Medical Practice complains about the volume of incoming telephone calls and how much time their employees spend handling them.

-Why is the office getting so many calls?
+Why is your Medical Practice getting so many calls?

 - It is the only way patients can make or change appointments.